ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 ### Detect Lairs

-You can spend 1 minute concentrating (as if concentrating on a spell) to detect the direction to any creatures from your Monster Grimoire groups within 5 miles of you.
-You learn the approximate number of such creatures and the highest challenge rating among them.
+You can spend 1 minute concentrating (as if concentrating on a spell) to detect the cardinal or intercardinal directions to any creatures from your Monster Grimoire groups within 5 miles of you.
+You learn the approximate number of such creatures (+- 20%) and the highest challenge rating among them.

 Once you use this ability, you can't use it again until you finish a long rest.